 How are pedestrian injury claims unique compared to regular auto accidents?

-The vast majority of insurance issues and damages available in a Dallas pedestrian accident injury claim are similar to those of a regular auto collision.
+The vast majority of insurance issues and damages available in a pedestrian accident injury claim are similar to those of a regular auto collision.
 Please visit our car accident injury claims page for detailed information that should answer most of your questions regarding your potential case.
 However, some things are unique to pedestrian accidents in Texas, and our attorneys have listed them below.

 Who’s responsible in a pedestrian accident?